yan4ik/paper_notes/online_controlled_experiments_at_large_scale.md

 ### Tenets

-__Tenet 1:__ The Organization wants to make data-driven decisions and has formalized the Overall Evaluation Criterion (OEC)
+__Tenet 1:__ The Organization wants to make data-driven decisions and has formalized the Overall Evaluation Criterion

 __Tenet 2:__ Controlled experiments can be run and their results are trustworthy